Skip to main content

 Enabling SDK logging

 The Desmo Android SDK includes lightweight logging to help you understand what it’s doing.
-Logging is controlled by the loggingEnabled flag on DesmoConfig, which defaults to true.
-When enabled, the SDK prints messages such as:
+Logging is controlled by the loggingEnabled flag on DesmoConfig, which defaults to false for production safety.
+When enabled, the SDK logs messages such as:

 • When Desmo.setup succeeds or fails.